-After sitting Vice-Admiral Sir Hugh Palliser?s court martial subsequent to the Battle of Ushant on 27 July 1778, from which engagement he had been absent, he flew a broad pennant aboard the Resolution in Vice-Admiral Lord Shuldham?s squadron operating out of Plymouth that winter, and his command formed part of the Channel fleet involved in the controversial retreat of August 1779.
+After sitting Vice-Admiral Sir Hugh Palliser s court martial subsequent to the Battle of Ushant on 27 July 1778, from which engagement he had been absent,he flew a broad pennant aboard the Resolution in Vice-Admiral Lord Shuldham’s squadron which escorted several large convoys out of Portsmouth that winter,, and his command formed part of the Channel fleet involved in the controversial retreat of August 1779.

 He did not see any further service but was promoted vice-admiral on 24 September 1787 and admiral on 12 April 1794.

 Ogle died at Kings Worthy, Hampshire, on 27 August 1816, having been created a baronet in January of that year.
 At the time of his demise he was the senior admiral in the fleet.